 Every insurance policy has exclusions – in the case of commercial auto insurance, we’re referring to things that can happen to your business vehicle that aren’t covered by your insurance policy.
 It’s important to know what these are in advance.
 For example, a window broken during a theft may be covered while a window broken during a political riot may not be.
 Exclusions often include accidents involving certain other types of vehicles or damage done when the vehicle was being driven by family members rather than the business owner or employees.
 They also generally don’t include intention damage, such as if you ran into someone on purpose.

 Be sure to check what exclusions in your policy may be covered by other types of insurance.
 For example, if a customer closes his fingers in your car door and needs an x-ray, will the bill be covered by commercial vehicle insurance or by your general liability policy?

-If you carry hazardous materials, transport customers, or have a lot of employees using your vehicle, you will probably pay more than if you are a one-person business and only use your car to reach client’s sites.
 In order to get an accurate, cost-efficient commercial vehicle insurance quote, choose a policy that is customized for your particular field.
 You can also look for monthly payment options and online claims filing service to make dealing with your insurance easier.